 4. Spiced Apple Fritters

-Lunch and dinner ideas are good and all, but Dutch ovens are also excellent at making desserts too.
+Lunch and dinner ideas are good, but Dutch ovens are also excellent at making desserts.
 If you are missing apple pie this afternoon, but are too intimidated by baking, then here is a simple and easy-to-make version of the apple pie to try in your new Dutch oven.